 Program: Puccini’s Madama Butterfly Performers: Vittoria Yeo (Cio-Cio-San), Manuela Custer (Suzuki), Stefano La Colla (Pinkerton), Luca Grassi (Sharpless), Daniele Callegari (conductor)

 Venice’s renowned international art fair, the Biennale, is taking place during our visit.
-As well as viewing the extraordinary range of world-class contemporary art on display, many historic buildings that are normally closed to the public are open as exhibition spaces.
-With your two-day pass, you will be able to visit both the main pavilions at the biennale sites and the dozens of other special exhibitions located around the city.
+You will have a two-day pass to visit the official Biennale campus, but there are also excellent shows at venues around the city.
 This evening we return to La Fenice for Rossini’s timeless comedy.
 Overnight Venice (B)